-The College is not responsible for lost or stolen articles, and students are urged to mark their books and belongings clearly.
+The University is not responsible for lost or stolen articles, and students are urged to mark their books and belongings clearly.
 Students who find lost articles should bring them to the nearest Public Safety officer.
 Persons claiming lost articles must describe the article and present adequate identification.

 Mass Notification System

-This Emergency Response Plan has been developed to provide a framework for the College to handle any campus-wide emergencies.
+This Emergency Response Plan has been developed to provide a framework for the University to handle any campus-wide emergencies.
 An emergency is defined as any unplanned event that can cause significant injuries or death to students, employees or the public; or that can shut down or disrupt normal operations; cause physical or environmental damage or threaten the financial standing or public image of the institution.